 Peter Sagal — Host

 Prior to becoming host of Wait Wait in 1998, Peter had a varied career including stints as a playwright, screenwriter, stage director, actor, extra in a Michael Jackson video, travel writer, essayist, ghostwriter and staff writer for a motorcycle magazine.
-In October 2007, Harper Collins published Peter's first book, The Book of Vice: Naughty Things and How to Do Them, a series of essays about bad behavior, which was released in paperback in 2008.
-He lives in the Chicago area with his family.
-Since he now has his own Web site, he is finally a real boy.
+He has written two books — The Book of Vice: Naughty Things and How to Do Them (Harper Collins, 2007) and The Incomplete Book of Running (Simon & Schuster, 2018).
+He has contributed essays to Opera News, AARP the Magazine, Saveur, Finesse, and is the "Road Scholar" columnist for Runner's World.
+Peter has three daughters and lives in the Chicago area with his wife Mara, two dogs named DeeDee and Dutchie, and some goldfish whose names he hasn't bothered to learn.

 Lorna White — Technical Director